xyrise/gid/README.md

 > A terminal utility for managing multiple Git profiles.

+`gid` is a terminal Git profile manager that acts as an alias for the `git` command.
+Rather than changing local/global Git configuration files, `gid` directly inserts custom Git configurations into each call, allowing users to use the `git` command without any changes. `gid` is ideal for users that are looking for a minimally invasive convenient way to manage multiple Git profiles.

 ## Requirements

 `gid` requires no libraries or other external dependencies other than the